gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 all kinds in his courtyard, but none with a brand on their cheek, and Teshwe had been caught lifting a pair of candlesticks from a coralsmith's.

 I stopped going to lessons after a year, but not Vurt.
-He had a gift---anyone could see that.
+He had a gift—anyone could see that.
 He paid for his lessons by helping Ishad with the younger students, the eight-year-olds for whom lessons were more an organized game than anything else.
 When he wasn't doing that, he fenced with boys two and three